Lastique/std-cxx-proposals/extended-offsetof/d0000r0-extended-offsetof.md

 # 8. Acknowledgements

  - Thanks to all paricipants in the discussion of the proposal at the [std-discussion] and [std-proposals] mailing lists, and in particular to "Myriachan" &lt;myriachan at gmail dot com&gt; for the suggested example showing that trivially-copyable types should be supported by `offsetof`.
- - Thanks to Walter E Brown for the help with preparing and presenting the proposal.
+ - Thanks to Walter E. Brown for the help with preparing and presenting the proposal.

 # 9. References